ankitects/anki-manual/src/deck-options.md

 please use the option to apply to all children while editing the top level deck.

-Options are not retroactive.
+Deck Options are not retroactive.
 For example, if you change an option that controls the delay after failing a card, cards that you failed prior to changing the option will have the old delay, not the new one.

-### Deck options priority.
+### Deck Options priority.
-As stated above, each deck and subdeck can have its own options.
+Each deck and subdeck can have its own options.
 You may want your settings being applied to all your subdecks, in which case you may use the 'Save the current preset to all subdecks'option, but you also may want, in some cases, use different settings for different subdecks.

-The general rule is that each card will use the options of the deck it belongs to, with two exceptions:
+The general rule to keep in mind when working with decks / subdecks is that each card will use the options of the deck it belongs to, with two **exceptions**:

-- The 'Daily Limit' options from the deck you select controls the maximum number of cards that will be shown in the study session.
+- The **Daily Limit** options from the deck you select controls the maximum number of cards that will be shown in the study session.
-- The 'Display Order' options from the deck you select controls the order in which those cards will be shown in the study session.
+- The **Display Order** options from the deck you select controls the order in which those cards will be shown in the study session.

-For example, let's say you have this:
+For example, let's say you have this collection:

-- **Deck 1** (Deck options A) - No cards inside
+- **Deck A** (Deck Options X)
-  - **Subdeck 2** (Deck options B)
+  - **Subdeck B** (Deck Options Z)
     - Card B1
     - Card B2
     - ...
-  - **Subdeck 3** (Deck options B)
+  - **Subdeck C** (Deck Options Z)
     - Card C1
     - Card C2
     - ...

-Deck options A and B are identical, with two exceptions:
+Deck Options X and Z are identical, with two exceptions:

-   - A: New Cards - Learning steps: 1m 10m
+   - X: New Cards - Learning steps: 1m 10m
-   - B: New Cards - Learning steps: 20m 2h
+   - Z: New Cards - Learning steps: 20m 2h

-   - A: Display Order - New/review priority: Mix with reviews
+   - X: Display Order - New/review priority: Mix with reviews
-   - B: Display Order - New/review priority: Show after reviews
+   - Z: Display Order - New/review priority: Show after reviews

-If you choose to study Deck 1:
+If you choose to study Deck A:
 - Learning steps for all new cards will be 20m 2h
 - All new cards will be mixed with reviews.

-If you choose to study Deck 2 or Deck 3:
+If you choose to study Subdeck B or Subdeck C:
 - Learning steps for all new cards will be 20m 2h
 - All new cards will be shown after reviews.